Loljaca/Emergent_Constraints/README.md

 * emergent constraint:  variability of global mean temperature
 * consider _Hasselman model_ for the variation in global mean temperature in response to a radiative forcing
 * 16CMIP5 models, output compared to data from HadCRUT4, anomalies relative to the time-interval 1961-1990
+* de-trended data
+*

 ## Our results
+We successfully
+ * manipulated the available data from CMIP5 (15 models considered) and HadCRUT4 (download, de-trend, concatenate, analyse);
+ * replicated the results of Cox et. al. - see the code and the plots;
+ * explored the realiability of considering sea-land temperature as an emergent constraint.

 ## Conclusions